 This course will study the different aspects of Jesus Christ as Savior, High Priest, and Lord that are central to the book of Hebrews.
 This book that is essential to unlocking the unity of the Scriptures and the importance of Jesus Christ as the fulfillment of God's covenant with His people.
 The course also includes a brief study the book of James, 1 & 2 Peter, 1, 2, & 3 John, and Jude.

+ADVANCED COURSE OFFERINGS

+2 of 3

 Hermeneutics:

 This class will teach the art and science of proper Bible interpretation.
 Students will be exposed to the major genres and literary styles of biblical writing and will be taught how to understand the historical context and original meaning of a given passage of scripture.
+Intertestamental Period, The: